 “Nature” is creeks filled with giardia and other tiny beasties.
 Also, glacier water contains a lot of silt, so you’ll need a silt-stopper on your filter to prevent clogs.

 Pair your low-tech maps and compass on your Denali packing list with a watch that will help keep your bearings.
 The Garmin Fenix 6 Pro is solar-powered so you can stay the course for miles without worrying about battery life.

-It does have a battery that averages 14-days in the smartwatch node and 36 hours in GPS mode.
+It does have a battery that averages 14 days in the smartwatch mode and 36 hours in GPS mode.
 It also supports a variety of activities including skiing, running, and biking.

 - Pros: Detailed maps, waterproof to 100 m., customizable, decent battery life